Fanghu: Legend of the Five Bohai Shenshan Mountains-Islands

-According to Dongfang Shuo, Fanghu is where loong dragons and xian who do not wish to ascend to the heavens lived.
+According to Dongfang Shuo, Fanghu is where long dragons (龙) and xian (仙) who do not wish to ascend to the heavens lived.
 The xian there lived idyllic lives and the place is filled with acres of farms and fields tended by the xian.

 Qin Shihuang's search for immortality

 The Emperor Qin Shihuang sent his envoys to seek an elixir for immortality on the three Pengbo Shenshan - Fanghu, Penglai, and Yingzhou.

 Since at least the King Wei of Qi, rulers have repeatedly sent envoys to seek the three Shenshan in the Pengbo Sea.
 It's said that there, all the beasts are pure white and buildings are made of gold and silver.
 When approaching, the three Shenshan look like clouds.
 But upon getting closer, they disappear into the sea and the ships are blown away.
 For years, Qin Shihuang also sent envoys to seek the three Shenshan to find an elixir of youth.
 However, every envoy returned claiming they were blown away as soon as they got closer to the three Shenshan.
 Qin Shihuang spent five years sending envoys to look for Shenshan, and looked for it himself on expeditions near the Bohai Sea.
 He died in the fifth year before he was able to reach the islands.